DoYourDuty/Angular/README.md

 - Smaller Size
 - High Performance
 - Better Development Experience
-- Ivy Compilar - new code name of angular compiler that convert Angular code to Browser understandable code
+- Ivy Compiler - new code name of angular compiler that convert Angular code to Browser understandable code
 - Before Ivy was VE (View Engine).
 Ivy is option in Angular 8.

 **To able in Angular 8**